vinaygopinath/androidtutorial/app/views/concept_lessons/_android_widgets_view_elements.md

 		android:paddingBottom="8dp

 ###Margin
-Margins are the spaces outside the border, between the border and the other elements next to this view, ie margin is outside view, it is space between 2 views, whenever you want to give space between 2 views you can use Margine.
+Margins are the spaces outside the border, between the border and the other elements next to this view, IE margin is the outside view, it is a space between 2 views, whenever you want to give space between 2 views you can use Margin.

 For Example: If you set Margin in EditText, the EditText will move from it's parent view by that value.

-Here is how Margin will Look in code:
+Here is how Margin will Look at the code:

 For all sides